Zero6992/chatGPT-discord-bot/README.md

 ![1670250583265](image/README/1670250583265.png)

+> **Warning**
-NOTICE : If you are logging in with a Google or Microsoft account, please use the session token method below.
+> If you are logging in with a Google or Microsoft account, please use the session token method below.

 ## Session token authentication